christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/gmajor-scale-221-2221.png){: .mx-auto.d-block :}

 But what is that note called?
 Remember that the full name for "F" is actually F♮ (pronounced "F Natural").
 The note at the 14th fret is called F♯ (pronounced "F Sharp").
-We have now resolved the 2 rules.
+We have now resolved the 2 rules if we use F♯ instead of F♮.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets-gmajor.png){: .mx-auto.d-block :}
 *F♮ is the 13th fret.
 F♯ is the 14th fret.
 You must use F♯ in the G Major Scale because it will fit in the 221-2221 pattern.*